|Get Better. Faster.

 Is bone marrow aspirate or adipose tissue stem cell injection for everyone?

 No. I have seen many athletes and patients come from other locations treated with stem

 cell therapy, prolotherapy, ozone, prolozone, and/or PRP when they should not have

-testimonials as they do not constitute science.
+institutes and stem cell centers.
+Be wary of testimonials, as they do not constitute science.

 Intra-articular Injection of Mesenchymal Stem Cells for the Treatment of Osteoarthritis of the Knee.